sfzhang15/ATSS/README.md

 In this work, we first point out that the essential difference between anchor-based and anchor-free detection is actually **how to define positive and negative training samples**.
 Then we propose an Adaptive Training Sample Selection (ATSS) to automatically select positive and negative samples according to statistical characteristics of object, which significantly improves the performance of anchor-based and anchor-free detectors and bridges the gap between them.
 Finally, we demonstrate that tiling multiple anchors per location on the image to detect objects is a thankless operation under current situations.
 Extensive experiments conducted on MS COCO support our aforementioned analysis and conclusions.
 With the newly introduced ATSS, we improve state-of-the-art detectors by a large margin to 50.7% AP without introducing any overhead.
 For more details, please refer to our [paper](https://arxiv.org/pdf/1912.0xxxxpdf).

+<font color=red>*Note: The lite version of our ATSS has been merged to the official code of [FCOS](https://github.com/tianzhi0549/FCOS) as the [center sampling](https://github.com/tianzhi0549/FCOS/blob/master/fcos_core/modeling/rpn/fcos/loss.py#L166-L173) improvement, which improves its performance by ~0.8%.
+The full version of our ATSS can further improve the performance.*</font>

 ## Installation
 This ATSS implementation is based on [FCOS](https://github.com/tianzhi0549/FCOS) and [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) and the installation is the same as them.
 Please check [INSTALL.md](INSTALL.md) for installation instructions.